 Some managed WordPress hosts also offer a one-click installation option that enables you to quickly install the software on your account.
 There are even plans that come with WordPress pre-installed, which is the easiest solution.

-How to host a website locally (2 methods)
+How to host your own website locally (2 methods)

 There are several methods available for hosting a site locally.
 Which is best for you will depend on the needs of your particular site, so let’s look at two popular options.